samukelo-mfusi/smart-crop-monitor/README.md

 ## EXECUTABLE:

 The exe app is located in the dist/launcher folder.
 Double click on it to run the app.
+If it doesn`t run use the link https://smart-crop-monitor.streamlit.app/ (Recommended).
+Create accoount or use the above login details.